-Ellipses If you omit any portion of a quote, insert ellipses and frame them with brackets.
+Ellipses If you omit any portion of a quote, insert ellipses and frame them with Limpses brackets.
 Ex.: [] If the ellipses are original to the text, list them as found in the original text.
-Quotation marks Please use quotation marks "" and not " ".
-Quotations within a quote use single quotation marks ' '.
-Note that we utilize curly quotation marks, both singular and double, not the vertical, generic straight ones.
+If the empses are original to the text, list them as found in the original text.
+Quotation Please use quotation marks " " and not " ". marks Quotations within a quote use single quotation marks '.' marks Note that we utilize curly quotation marks, both singular and double, not the vertical, generic straight ones.
 For English-language and Portuguese-language articles, punctuation goes inside quotation marks: "quote." • For Spanish articles, punctuation goes outside quotation marks: "cita".
 Block quotes Use block quotes when the text quoted occupies more than four lines.
-Single space block quotes and use Times New Roman 9 point font.
+Block quotes Single space block quotes and use Times New Roman 12-point font.
 Indent entire quote by .5 inch, using the left indent slide indicator in Word.
 Place a blank line before and after the block quote.
 Do not use hard returns and tabs.
 Do not use quotation marks, unless they appear in the text quoted.
 The final punctuation at the end of the last sentences of a block quote appears before the parenthetical citation.
-Example: This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
+Example: approximation and provide a provide This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
 This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
 This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
 This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
-This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
-This is a quote that consists of more than four lines and, therefore, needs to be indented as a block quote.
 (246) Em dashes When using dashes, please use the longer "em dash"-in lieu of the shorter "n dash" - Example: This sentence has two long dashes-as an example-that are longer than simple hyphens.
 N.B., these dashes are always used in pairs, that is, not just one instance in a sentence.
 There is no space before or after the em dash.
 To form the em dash in Word, type the word before you wish the dash to appear, do not type a space, type two hyphens, do not type another space, then type the next word.
 Once you press the space bar after the second word, it will change the two dashes to an em dash.
-Ex: word-word Stressed or emphasized language Language you wish to stress or emphasize should be in italics not bold.
-If you are emphasizing language within a quote, please clarify in the parenthetical citation that it is your added stress or emphasis.
-Example: (Martin 456, emphasis added).
+Ex: word-word Stressed or Language you wish to stress or emphasize should be in italics not bold. emphasized If you are emphasizing language within a quote, please clarify in language parenthetical citation that it is your added stress or emphasis. language Example: (Martin 456, emphasis added).
 If the quote contains language already emphasized in the original text, also please clarify in the parentheses, Ex: (Holland 456, original emphasis).
+L 1 1, (